 Leftovers can be kept for three to four days in the refrigerator.
 Be sure to eat them within that time.
 After that, the risk of food poisoning increases.
 If you don't think you'll be able to eat leftovers within four days, freeze them immediately.

-Food poisoning — also called foodborne illness — is caused by harmful organisms, such as bacteria in contaminated food.
+Food poisoning — also called foodborne illness — is caused by harmful germs, such as bacteria in contaminated food.
 Because bacteria typically don't change the taste, smell or look of food, you can't tell whether a food is dangerous to eat.
 So if you're in doubt about a food's safety, it's best to throw it out.

 Uncooked foods, such as cold salads or sandwiches, also should be eaten or refrigerated promptly.
-Your goal is to minimize the time a food is in the "danger zone" — between 40 and 140 F (4 and 60 C) — when bacteria can quickly multiply.
+Your goal is to reduce the time a food is in the "danger zone" — between 40 and 140 F (4 and 60 C) — when bacteria can quickly multiply.

 When you're ready to eat leftovers, reheat them on the stove or in a conventional oven or microwave until the internal temperature reaches 165 F (74 C).
 Slow cookers aren't recommended for reheating leftovers as these devices may not heat foods hot enough to kill bacteria.